 Increasing Environmental Health Literacy in a Native American Community (or “Guardians of the Living Water”)

-As part of the Guardians of the Living Water summer camp, students make field trips to the Little Bighorn River.
+As part of the Guardians of the Living Water summer camp, students made field trips to the Little Bighorn River.
 (Photo by Jason Cummins)

 As the largest reservation in Montana, the Crow Indian Reservation is particularly blessed with natural resources: grazing lands, farmlands, fossil fuel deposits, three mountain ranges, and two river basins, including the scenic Little Bighorn River.
 But with that bounty of land comes a need for awareness.
 That’s because Native American communities, in general, are at particular risk for exposure to environmental contaminants due to subsistence diets and spiritual and cultural practices that increase their likelihood for contact with contaminated soil and water.

 Existing and past interventions for mitigating environmental risks on tribal lands have focused primarily on educating the community through the adult population.
-This unique project, developed in collaboration with Apsáalooke community members, aims to develop and pilot an intervention to increase children’s water-related environmental health literacy skills and to transfer that knowledge to others in their schools, families, and communities.
+This unique project, developed in collaboration with Apsáalooke community members, developed and piloted an intervention to increase children’s water-related environmental health literacy skills and to transfer that knowledge to others in their schools, families, and communities.

-Guardians of the Living Water is a partnership among the Crow Environmental Health Steering Committee, Crow Agency School, Montana State University, and Little Big Horn College.
-Through a system of summer camp and after-school activities involving art and science—all grounded in the Apsáalooke culture—children in grades 4 through 6 learn about the relationship between water-related environmental issues and human health, then apply their knowledge in practical applications and dissemination tasks.
+Guardians of the Living Water was a partnership among the Crow Environmental Health Steering Committee, Crow Agency School, Montana State University, and Little Big Horn College.
+Through a system of summer camp and after-school activities involving art and science—all grounded in the Apsáalooke culture—children in grades 4 through 6 learned about the relationship between water-related environmental issues and human health, then applied their knowledge in practical applications and dissemination tasks.
 Results may determine how effective children can be as agents of change, a concept that has received little attention from researchers.

-The project is in its final year.
-At the conclusion of the project, the intervention developed for Guardians of the Living Water may be adapted and tested in other tribal communities in Montana and beyond to address environmental health disparities.
+The intervention developed for Guardians of the Living Water may be adapted and tested in other tribal communities in Montana and beyond to address environmental health disparities.
 Dr. Simonds will continue her work in Crow communities as a CAIRHE investigator, including research in environmental health and oral health disparities.